itzg/docker-minecraft-server/README.md

 ### Generic pack files

-To install all of the server content (jars, mods, plugins, configs, etc) from a zip or tgz file, such as a CurseForge modpack that is missing a server start script, then set `GENERIC_PACK` to the container path or URL of the archive file.
+To install all the server content (jars, mods, plugins, configs, etc.) from a zip or tgz file, then set `GENERIC_PACK` to the container path or URL of the archive file.
+This can also be used to apply a CurseForge modpack that is missing a server start script and/or Forge installer.

 If multiple generic packs need to be applied together, set `GENERIC_PACKS` instead, with a comma separated list of archive file paths and/or URLs to files.